Transformer-based Multimodal Change Detection with Multitask Consistency Constraints: Related Work

-\textbf{Multitask learning in change detection.} It's a natural intuition to introduce multitask constraints in change detection task.
-The typical idea is to predict the segmentation boundaries of bi-temporal inputs \cite{zheng2022changemask,yang2021asymmetric,deng2022feature}, where the learned representation can be shared with the change detection branch.
+\textbf{Multitask learning.} In multi-task learning (MTL), a single model is trained to simultaneously predict outcomes for multiple tasks, leveraging data across these tasks to achieve better performance than if each task were learned independently \cite{liu2021conflict, sener2018multi, zhang2021survey}.
+Unfortunately, MTL often causes performance degradation compared to single-task models \cite{standley2020tasks}.
+A main reason for such degradation is gradients conflict \cite{wang2020gradient, liu2021conflict}. {The {\bf \textit{model-level}} multitask optimization involves addressing multitask conflicts through gradient manipulation.
+These per-task gradients may have conflicting directions or a large difference in magnitudes, with the largest gradient dominating the update direction.
+Various heuristics have been introduced for manipulating the task-specific gradient, such as the uncertainty of the tasks \cite{kendall2018multi}, the norm of the gradients \cite{chen2018gradnorm}, equal cosine similarities \cite{liu2021towards}, and Pareto optimal \cite{navon2022multi}.
+The {\bf \textit{Task-level}} multitask learning typically establishes correlations among multiple tasks using specific transformations \cite{zhu2020edge,kendall2018multi,zhang2019pattern} or by integrating multiple tasks that are inherently consistent \cite{zheng2022changemask,yang2021asymmetric,deng2022feature}.
+For instance, \cite{zhang2019pattern} learns a transformation between semantic segmentation and depth feature spaces.
+Zhu et al. \cite{zhu2020edge} explicitly measure the border consistency between segmentation and depth and minimize it in a greedy manner by iteratively supervising the network towards a locally optimal solution.
+Kendall et al. \cite{kendall2018multi} models the uncertainty of segmentation and depth to re-weight themselves in the loss function.
+In the context of change detection, the auxilary task to predict the segmentation boundaries of bi-temporal inputs is widely adopted \cite{zheng2022changemask,yang2021asymmetric,deng2022feature}, where the learned boundary representation can be shared with the change detection branch.
 The auxiliary constraint is usually beneficial, as it introduces inductive bias through the inclusion of related additional information.
-Nonetheless, as reported in \cite{daudt2019multitask}, it can sometimes hamper the performance of each individual task.
+Nonetheless, as reported in \cite{daudt2019multitask}, it can sometimes hamper the performance of each task.
 Certain studies have delved into the multitask relationship by considering multitask consistency.
 In \cite{tian2022large}, three consistency metrics including binary, change area, and no-change area consistency are used for evaluation.
-In \cite{shu2022mtcnet}, the consistency between bi-temporal semantic labels and the change labels is exploit to enhance semi-supervised generalization.
+In \cite{shu2022mtcnet}, the consistency between bi-temporal semantic labels and the change labels is exploited to enhance semi-supervised generalization.